- Citizens' Guide to Transportation Planning

 Michigan Department of Transportation (MDOT) Liaison:

 Networks Northwest Regional Planning staff communicates with MDOT, and coordinates and facilitate projects and provide data and technical assistance to local communities through a distinct Annual Transportation Work Plan established with MDOT.
 Special projects may include corridor studies, access management studies, HPMS Program (traffic counts), grant writing, program guidance, and other technical assistance.
-Some examples of this work includes:

 Smart Growth America Mobility Management: